How Much Does It Cost to Install an Outlet in 2025?

 New Construction & Whole-Home Remodels

-For new construction or whole-home remodels, electricians generally charge by the receptacle rather than by the hour.
+For new construction or whole-home remodels, electricians often charge by the receptacle rather than by the hour.
 This pricing structure is cost-effective when outlet installation is part of a larger electrical project, such as installing a new electrical system.

 Permits

 Most municipalities require you to obtain a permit when modifying your electrical system, which includes wiring new outlets, adding circuits, and making other system upgrades.
-Electrical permits range from $10 to $500.
+Electrical permits range from $50 to $100.

 Cost by Outlet Type